-- BUSINESS ORGANIZATION AND CORPORATION FINANCE: Classification of Bus.
-Organizations; Single Proprietorships and Partnerships; Public and Private Corporations; Types of Management; The Corporation and its Financial Structure; Common Stock; Stocks with Preferences; Bonds; The Organization Methods; Marketing of Securities; Importance of Accounting.
-Texts: Stockder, Business Ownership Organization; Haney - on Corporations; Corporation Finance, Arthur Dewing.
+Business Organization and Corporation Finance: Classification of Bus.
+Organizations; Single Proprietorships and Partnerships: Public and Private Corporations; Types of Management; The Corporation and its Financial Structure; Common Stocks Stocks with Preferences; Bonds; The Organization Methods: Marketing of Securities; Importance of Accounting.

+Texts: Stockder, Business Ownership Organization; Haney on Corporations; Corporation Finance, Arthur Dewing.

-LABOUR PROBLEMS: Study of Social and Economic Organization in Modern Life; Employment Problems; Legislative Action in correcting Economic Abuses in Europe and Canada; Special Study of recent legislation in the United States; Organized Labour and its Programme; Plans for the improvement of the condition of the Labouring Class; Papal Encyclicals on the Labour Question; Profit-sharing and other remedial methods.
+LABOUR PROBLEMS: Study of Social and Economic Organization in Modern Life; Employment Problems; Legislative Action in correcting Economic Abuses in Europe and Canada; Special Study of recent legislation in the United States; Organized Labour and its Programme; Plans for the improvement of the condition of the Labouring Class; Papal Encyclicals on the Labour Question; Profit sharing and other remedial methods.
 Texts: Papal Encyclicals on Labour and the Condition of the Working Class; The Economics of Labor, Millis and Montgomery.
 Labor Economics and Labor Problems, Dale Yoder.
 Two hours each week.

-AMERICAN ECONOMIC HISTORY: Social and Economic Aspects o Colonization; The Westward Movement before the Revolu tion; Economic Causes of the Revolution; Finance and Tariffs; Economic Causes of the Civil War; Financial History since 1860; Economic Collapse of 1929.
+AMERICAN ECONOMIC HISTORY: Social and Economic Aspects of Colonization; The Westward Movement before the Revolution; Economic Causes of the Revolution; Finance and Tariffs; Economic Causes of the Civil War; Financial History since 1860; Economic Collapse of 1929.